jenkinsci/amazon-ecs-plugin/README.md

 There are currently the following example setups (also in this repo):

 -   [Fargate](examples/fargate) - ephemeral master and agents on Fargate
+-   [Fargate with CDK (by AWS)(https://github.com/aws-samples/jenkins-on-aws) - Jenkins Setup designed by AWS

 #### Amazon ECS cluster